BuildBearLabs/buildbear-remix-plugin/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## View Local Changes on Remix Ide
+## Connect Plugin Locally inside Remix Ide

  You can view the changes you're making locally within Remix Ide by following step :
  1. In Remix, click on the Plugin Manager icon on the left-bottom side of the menu